starlight-traveler/nd-wireless-fmnc/docs/README.md

   >
 - [**LICENSE**](LICENSE)

   > The LICENSE is a pivotal document that delineates the permissions and restrictions for utilizing the contents of this repository.
 In the absence of a license, no rights are granted to use, modify, or distribute the code.
-This repository is licensed under the** **[**MIT License**](), ensuring both simplicity and permissiveness in its usage.
   >
 - **docs/**